czue/pegasus-docs/python/setup.md

 in your project root to use Python and other commands normally.

-### Using another option
+## Using Native / System Python (with Virtual Environments)

-There are many other options for setting up your environment.
+The following are other options---which are typically recommended for developers who are already familiar with Python and one of these choices.

-Unlike `uv`, most of these require having Python installed on your machine, so if you haven't already, first install Python version 3.11+:
+Unlike `docker` and `uv`, most of these require having Python installed on your machine, so if you haven't already, first install Python version 3.11+:

 - On Mac and windows you can [download Python 3.11 installers from here](https://www.python.org/downloads/).